lsst/rsp_lsst_io/docs/guides/times-square/authoring/authoring-howto.rst

 1. Setting up on the Science Platform Notebook Aspect
 =====================================================

-Although its not strictly necessary, the best place to create and edit notebooks for Times Square is from the Rubin Science Platform's Notebook Aspect.
+Although its not strictly necessary, the best place to create and edit notebooks for Times Square is from the Rubin Science Platform's :doc:`Notebook Aspect <../../notebooks/index>`.
 If the notebook runs from your interactive session, it will run on Times Square (provided it doesn't use user-specific software or data, see :ref:`ts-reqs-user-home-referencing`).

 First :doc:`start a JupyterLab session on the Notebook Aspect <../../notebooks/starting-and-stopping/start-a-notebook-session>`.